 Seat base and backrest

-Also, these EVA seats are only about 4cm thick and, on an already hard DS floor, aren’t necessarily compatible with all-day comfort and more importantly, they’re too low in relation to the heel, as explained above.
-Luckily, it only takes a cushion on top or a foam pad (or your shoes) underneath to raise an EVA seat to your preference.
+Also, these EVA seats are only about 4cm thick and, on an already hard DS floor, aren’t compatible with all-day comfort as well as being too low in relation to the heel, as explained above.
+Luckily, it only takes a cushion on top or a foam pad underneath to raise an EVA seat to your preference.

 In my experience the most effective IK seat has an inflatable seat base and a (usually separate) stiff foam backrest.
 As above, so below: an SoT foam backrest with counter tensioning straps all of which required gluing on D-rings.
 The seat base is a horseshoe packraft seat which weighs next to nothing and drains readily so you’re never sitting in water, as you might do on a flatter pad.
 The base can be inflated to a height which suits you and both items dry quickly and can be removed in seconds to clean and dry the boat.
 If you’re taller and have a high seat base, you may need to lift the backrest up a bit so it fits neatly against the small of your back.